Find your catchment school.Enter your postcode below:

 A recent utility bill (gas, water or electricity)

-A Council Tax statement
+A Council Tax statement or reference number

-A Child Benefit /Tax Credit confirmation letter
+A Child Benefit /Tax Credit confirmation letter from HMRC

-Please enclose original documents with your application form (they can be returned upon request).
+If making a paper form application, please enclose original documents with your application form (they can be returned upon request).

 Where can I get further information?